fengjixuchui/vm-escape/qemu-escape/README.md

 some interesting qemu-escape game.

-writeup will be published in chinese on [zxsq](https://t.zsxq.com/zby76AE) at first, and then on my [blog](http://ray-cp.github.io/) after a while.

 * BlizzardCTF2017-Strng

 	fescription: Sombra True Random Number Generator (STRNG) is a QEMU-based challenge I developed for Blizzard CTF 2017.
 The challenge was to achieve a VM escape from a QEMU-based VM and capture the flag located at /root/flag on the host.